HenryFBP/itmt-430/ITMT-430/reports/midterm-report/README.md

 https://github.com/illinoistech-itm/2019-team-07f/commit/3df795d70e8ac77d8a11a477090ca7e1fe3f8d83

+![Proof that I documented my work about the broken CSS in Trello.](fix-broken-css-proof.PNG)

 ### Re-do and simplify much of HTML/CSS

 I took a 500-line CSS file down to about 20 lines.
 I also fixed many, many, many